mlabs-haskell/lambda-buffers/docs/design.md

 1. Expressive types,
 2. Expressive semantics annotation,
-3. Extensibility to new types,
+3. Extensible to new types,
-4. Extensibility to new semantics,
+4. Extensible to new semantics,
 5. Universally consistent semantics,
 6. Modular API architecture.